podaac/forge-tig-configuration/README.md

 # HitideConfigGenerator

 ## Overview
-`HitideConfigGenerator` is a Python class designed to generate configuration objects adhering to a specified JSON schema.
-It allows users to specify key parameters for HiTIDE processing and validates the generated configuration against a schema before saving it as a JSON file.
+This package is used to create configuration JSON files which specify input parameters for the [forge](https://github.com/podaac/forge), [forge-py](https://github.com/podaac/forge-py) and [tig](https://github.com/podaac/tig) software - these software generate geographic coverage footprints and variable thumbnails for granules, which are utilized by user-facing services such as HiTIDE and Earthdata Search.
+The same config file is used as input to all 3 of these tools, with one file per collection.
+The config generator's intention is to simplify the process of making these config files, as well as validate the config file format against a predefined schema.

 ## Features
-- Generate structured configuration objects for HiTIDE processing.
+- Generate structured configuration objects for forge, forge-py, tig, and HiTIDE processing.
 - Supports optional parameters for customization.
 - Validates configuration against a predefined JSON schema.
 - Saves the configuration to a JSON file.